soxueren/atsd/api/data/properties/insert.md

 Date limits:

-* Minimum time that can be stored in the database is **1970-01-01T00:00:00.000Z**, or 0 millisecond from Epoch time.
+* Minimum time that can be stored in the database is **1970-01-01T00:00:00.000Z**, or 0 milliseconds from Epoch time.
 * Maximum date that can be stored by the database is **2106-02-07T06:59:59.999Z**, or 4294969199999 milliseconds from Epoch time.
-* If `date` field is not specified, the record is inserted with current server time.
+* If the `date` field is not specified, the record is inserted with the current server time.

 ## Request